slockers37/obsidian-vault/Attachments/@zhaoSelfreferencedRefractive2022 2022-04-08 10.56.30.excalidraw.md

 					"type": "arrow"
 				}
 			],
-			"updated": 1649408098860,
+			"updated": 1649409337575,
 			"link": null,
-			"text": "Q: How does height of Na grating affect the reflectance curve?\n\nA: The reference angle theta_1 decreases with increasing height because\nthe average thickness of metal increases with height of Na.
-Additionally, the \ncontact between Na and MgF2 grating increases as well with increase in height\nof Na grating.\n\nThe height was chosen to be 25nm to keep a good level of contrast between the\n3 SP dips and also considerable resonance depth.", "rawText": "Q: How does height of Na grating affect the reflectance curve?\n\nA: The reference angle theta_1 decreases with increasing height because\nthe average thickness of metal increases with height of Na.
-Additionally, the \ncontact between Na and MgF2 grating increases as well with increase in height\nof Na grating.\n\nThe height was chosen to be 25nm to keep a good level of contrast between the\n3 SP dips and also considerable resonance depth.", "fontSize": 20,
+			"text": "Q: How does height of Na grating affect the reflectance curve?\n\nA: Refer to 6(c) fig. The reference angle θ1 decreases with increasing height because\nthe average thickness of metal increases with height of Na.
+Additionally, the \ncontact between Na and MgF2 grating increases as well with increase in height\nof Na grating.\n\nThe height was chosen to be 25nm to keep a good level of contrast between the\n3 SP dips and also considerable resonance depth.", "rawText": "Q: How does height of Na grating affect the reflectance curve?\n\nA: Refer to 6(c) fig. The reference angle θ1 decreases with increasing height because\nthe average thickness of metal increases with height of Na.
+Additionally, the \ncontact between Na and MgF2 grating increases as well with increase in height\nof Na grating.\n\nThe height was chosen to be 25nm to keep a good level of contrast between the\n3 SP dips and also considerable resonance depth.", "fontSize": 24.79166666666666,
 			"fontFamily": 1,
 			"textAlign": "left",
 			"verticalAlign": "top",
-			"baseline": 218,
+			"baseline": 268.90625000000006,
 			"containerId": null,
-			"originalText": "Q: How does height of Na grating affect the reflectance curve?\n\nA: The reference angle theta_1 decreases with increasing height because\nthe average thickness of metal increases with height of Na.
+			"originalText": "Q: How does height of Na grating affect the reflectance curve?\n\nA: Refer to 6(c) fig. The reference angle θ1 decreases with increasing height because\nthe average thickness of metal increases with height of Na.
 Additionally, the \ncontact between Na and MgF2 grating increases as well with increase in height\nof Na grating.\n\nThe height was chosen to be 25nm to keep a good level of contrast between the\n3 SP dips and also considerable resonance depth."
 		},
 		{
 			"id": "FJysmHZq8JxBgYf2rQ8c0",
 			"type": "arrow",
-			"x": -1409.5969278008129,
+			"x": -1772.1980387973394,
-			"y": 1069.5408001015883,
+			"y": 1489.215279268255,
-			"width": 387.8900967283096,
+			"width": 436.91047855816964,
-			"height": 92.27251354550378,
+			"height": 80.6407684885944,
 			"angle": 0,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",